Tongod District, Malaysia

 The Tongod District (Daerah Tongod) is an administrative district in the Malaysian state of Sabah, part of the Sandakan Division which includes the districts of Beluran, Kinabatangan, Sandakan, Telupid and Tongod.
 The capital of the district is in Tongod Town.
+Tongod was also known as the heart of Sabah, as well as the largest district in the state.

 History

-The district was first established in 1977 as a sub-district of the larger Kinabatangan district.
+The district was first established in 1977 as a sub-district of the larger Kinabatangan District.
 The "daerah kecil" ("sub-district") was then entrusted to Keningau native, Charles Andau, who was one of the assistant district officers of the then-undivided Kinabatangan district and was formally subordinate to the district officer of Kinabatangan.
-On 1 March 1999, Tongod was elevated to a full district within the Sandakan division, then two months and three weeks later on 24 May 1999, the late Datuk Matius @ Matthew Sator of Ranau was appointed to be its first inaugural district officer.
+On 1 March 1999, Tongod was elevated to a full district within the Sandakan Division, then two months and three weeks later on 24 May 1999, the late Datuk Matius @ Matthew Sator (1956–29 June 2021), a native of Ranau was appointed to be its first inaugural district officer.
 The acquisition of the status of a fully fledged district also involved the construction of a new administration building, which replaced the first secretarial building.